-Self-management - providing help and support to people who are ill, or those who have ongoing conditions, to do as much as they have the skills and knowledge to look after themselves and manage their condition to remain healthy and independent while living normal lives at home with their loved ones.
+Self-management ("Health and care services working with me in my community") - providing help and support to people who are ill, or those who have on-going conditions, to do as much as they have the skills and knowledge to look after themselves and manage their condition to remain healthy and independent while living normal lives at home with their loved ones.

-People will be given more information, time and support from their GP (or family doctor) so that they can plan their approach to caring for themselves and managing their condition, with particular support available to those who have long-term health conditions, and people living with frailty.
+People will be given more information, time and support from their GP (or family doctor) so that they can plan their approach to caring for themselves and managing their condition, with particular support available to those who have on-going health conditions, and people living with frailty.

-Making the best use of hospital care and facilities - access to hospital treatment when we need it is an important and limited resource, with limited numbers of skilled staff and beds.
+Making the best use of hospital care and facilities ("Hospital care only when I need it")

+access to hospital treatment when we need it is an important and limited resource, with limited numbers of skilled staff and beds.